weleoka/sbstugby/README.md

 ### Notes and code issues
-Working after the ORM principles.
-Considering making a v2 of SBStugby not using ORM!
+Working after the ORM principles, but limited.

 ### License